apache/spark/docs/building-spark.md

 ## Specifying the Hadoop Version and Enabling YARN

-You can specify the exact version of Hadoop to compile against through the `hadoop.version` property.
+You can enable the `yarn` profile and specify the exact version of Hadoop to compile against through the `hadoop.version` property.

-You can enable the `yarn` profile and optionally set the `yarn.version` property if it is different from `hadoop.version`.

 Example:

-    ./build/mvn -Pyarn -Dhadoop.version=3.4.0 -DskipTests clean package
+    ./build/mvn -Pyarn -Dhadoop.version=3.4.1 -DskipTests clean package

 ## Building With Hive and JDBC Support